alexdhaynes/text-mask-svg-animation/README.md

 This attempt is closest to the vision though, so we proceed from here!

-## Attempt 3: Enhancing the SVG Approach
+## Attempt 3: SVG Text Animation, Refined

 Let's refine the experience.